k10dayogi/Samsung-Tidy-Data-Project/CodeBook.md

 The activity descriptions are joined to the activity label data (y) and joined to the combined Train.Test data.table.

 ###Output Files###
 The Activity ID is removed as it is no longer needed.
+Column names are cleaned up.
 The final data.table is called **tidy.Train.Test.Output**.
 This result is output as a text file "tidy_Train_Test_Output.txt".

-The data is further subsetted to only include the activity, subject, and then the mean() function is applied.
+The data is further sub-setted to only include the activity, subject, and then the mean() function is applied.
 The data.table is called **tidy.Summary**

 This tidy dataset is output as a text file "tidy_summary.txt".